dhanur-sharma/cs553_project/README.md

 ## Features

-- Call themselves do not use internet
+- Calls themselves do not use internet
 - Cross platform/device calls
 - A magical call experience